 Probably not, right?
 It was probably more spontaneous, crazy and epic than a human designed promotion.
 It was supernatural, right?
 It made you insanely excited and totally overwhelmed all at the same time!
 You had the thought, ‘there’s no way I can do this’ and yet, you also KNEW, ‘ there’s no way that I CAN’T do this!’

 Maybe I’m just weird, but I’m more than a little concerned about what’s happening in what we call ‘Christianity’ – specifically within our leadership.
-Way too many pastors seem to burned out, depressed, suicidal, wimpy, self-loathing, excuse-making complainers.
+Way too many pastors seem too burned out, depressed, suicidal, wimpy and self-loathing.
+Some have begun to sound like excuse-making complainers.
 They’re lonely, hated, misunderstood, tapped-out, and overwhelmed.
 I hate seeing this!
 I want to help!!

 Yep, I too have been beaten-up (a little bit physically, somewhat spiritually and a lot emotionally).
 I’ve been robbed, betrayed and played.
 I’ve been out of money, abandoned, over-worked and super tired.
 SO WHAT!